weronikaolejniczak/no-holding-horses/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test --coverage`

+Launches the test runner in the interactive watch mode.\
+Generates a coverage report.

 ### `yarn build`

 Builds the app for production to the `build` folder.\